syumai/dinatra/README.md

 ### Stop server

-- Currently dinatra have no feature to stop server.
+- Currently dinatra has no feature to stop server.

 ## Flags